My third book urges you to be CALM not BUSY if you want more communications success.

 L is for Logical.
 Integrate marketing and communications goals with programmatic and fundraising goals.
 Ground everything in a Quick & Dirty Marketing Plan.
 Follow best practices and experiment.

 M is for Methodical.
 Use an editorial calendar.
-Set up systems and embrace tools that others can use and follow, with or without you.
+Set up systems and embrace tools others can use and follow, with or without you.
 Find a personal productivity system that works for you.

 But you and I and everyone else all get the same number of hours in a day.
-I think it’s time for a little tough love on this one, for you, for me, and for our sector as a whole.
+I think it’s time for a little tough love on this one, for you, me, and our sector as a whole.

 B is for Bogus.
 It’s bogus to think that all of that busy activity equals accomplishment.
 It doesn’t.
-We’ve always urged you to focus on accomplishments not activities in your annual reports, and it’s no different here.
+We’ve always urged you to focus on accomplishments not activities in your nonprofit annual reports, and it’s no different here.
 Just because you are running all the time, reading every tweet and attending every meeting, doesn’t mean you are getting anywhere or getting anything done.
 Set real goals and work toward those, tracking your progress toward them, not just your general busyness.